 Clay comes from soils, volcanic deposits, and silicate rocks exposed to the elements over many years.
 These differing weather and climate conditions produce many minerals deposited together to form clay.

-The 75 different minerals in the Montmorillonite clays are highly beneficial to the Skin, the most common minerals in clay deposits being silicates, iron, aluminum hydrous-oxide, and mica.
+The 75 minerals in the Montmorillonite clays are highly beneficial to the Skin.
+The most common minerals in clay deposits are silicates, iron, aluminum hydrous oxide, and mica.

-Clay’s ability to swell in water makes it highly absorbent and attach to toxins and impurities, like dirt and oil, pulling them out of the Skin.
+Clay’s ability to swell in water makes it highly absorbent.
+It attaches to toxins and impurities, like dirt and oil, pulling them out of the Skin.

-Clay has been used for centuries to cleanse, treat and heal various skin conditions.
-Cleopatra used clay to keep her skin hydrated and nourished in her beauty routines.
+Clay has been used for centuries to cleanse, treat, and heal various skin conditions.
+Queen Cleopatra, renowned for her alluring beauty, used clay in her beauty routines to keep her skin hydrated and nourished!

-While you can use all different types of clay for your skin conditions, there are some properties to the clay that lends itself to different skin types.
-You may end up with another clay you prefer, there are no rules!
+While you can use all types of clay for your skin conditions, some properties lend themselves to different skin types.
+You may end up with another clay you preferβno rules!

 *Buy Bentonite Clay for its incredible ability to cleanse and detoxify.
 It calms and helps treat oily, pimpled skin conditions.
 It absorbs into the pores to remove oils and dirt.
 Clays’ ability to gently bind to debris on the Skin makes them ideal face masks.